 Chester, CT: Planning and seed selection for 10,000 square foot flowering meadow.
 Ongoing monitoring.

-Lyme, CT: Comprehensive landscape plan with focus on new entryway design for a residential property on a wooded hilltop.
+Lyme, CT: New entryway design and foundation gardens for a residential property on a wooded hilltop.

 Old Saybrook, CT: Landscape design for One Main Street on behalf of the Old Saybrook Garden Club.

-East Haddam, CT: Pathway and foundation garden for log cabin home.
+East Haddam, CT: Pathway and foundation garden for a log cabin home.

 Old Saybrook, CT: Design to replace overgrown invasive weeds in a 3000 square foot area along a salt marsh.